mrtnlst/BoulderLogbook/README.md

 # BoulderLogbook

-An unofficial boulder logbook for Dresden's boulder gym [Mandala](https://boulderhalle-dresden.de).
+A logbook to track you boulder sessions.

 ![Screenshots](Resources/Screenshots.jpg)

 ## Features

+* 📏 Allows you to set the grading scale for your gym
 * ✍️ Log all your tops for a session
+* 📸 Specify whether a top was an attempt, flash (or onsight)
-* 📈 Display your past sessions in a list and review your progress using charts
+* 📊 Display your past sessions in a list and review your progress using charts
-* 📊 Filter visible grades on the dashboard's chart
 * 🎛️ Made a mistake?
 Just edit your session's tops or the date afterwards (thanks to [@ChrissisCorner](https://github.com/ChrissisCorner))

 ## Roadmap

-* 📸 Specify whether a top was a flash (or on sight)
-* 📏 Allow you to set the grading scale for your gym
+* 🧗 A chart to view attempts vs. flashs. vs onsights

 ## Compatibility